 The Service Provider' medicines management policies will: include procedures for achieving the Service User's preferences and ensuring that the Service User's needs are met, in accordance with Fundamental Standard 9.3(b):

 • Meet Fundamental Standard 12.2(g); and include clear procedures for giving medicines in line with the 2005 Act.

-8.33 Infection Control
+8.33 Infection Control and COVID-19 guidelines compliance.

 The Service Provider will: